abhin123/ansible/adhoc-commands/workbooks.md

 2. Run a Command on Remote Hosts
    To execute a command on all hosts, use the shell or command module.
 For example, to list files in the /tmp directory:
    ```
-    ansible all -i invenory.ini -m shell -a 'ls /tmp'
+    ansible all -i inventory.ini -m shell -a 'ls /tmp'
    ```

 3. Install a Package